jkool702/openwrt-plexmediaserver/README.md

 It all works quite well, provided you turn off video transcoding in the plex settings.
 On my WRX36 I was streaming a HDR HEVC-encoded 4k movie to a plex app on a 4k apple TV with audio being transcoded (but not video) and had 0 dropped frames.
 If you need to transcode video the experience will be quite choppy on anything 720p or higher resolution....the a53 just doesnt have the processing power for realtime video transcoding.

 note: turning off the "automatically adjust quality" option in plex seemed to improve quality and performance by a good amount.

+***

+# OLD VERSION -  INSTALL INSTRUCTIONS

+An install script (install_plex.sh) is in the top level repo directory.
+This will setup and install plex media server (via an init.d service) and will add something to something to `/etc/rc.local` to start plex on boot can be found [HERE](https://github.com/jkool702/openwrt-plexmediaserver/blob/main/OLD/install_plex.sh)

+IMPORTANT NOTES:

+1. the install script requires `curl`
+2. if the external drive is NTFS and you are using the ntfs-3g driver, the mount command that the script adds to /etc/rc.local might not work.
+You may need to manually change `mount /dev/sdaN ______` to `ntfs-3g /dev/sdaN _______`

+The easiest way to set everything up is probably to run the following on your Router:

+    curl 'https://raw.githubusercontent.com/jkool702/openwrt-plexmediaserver/main/OLD/install_plex.sh' >/tmp/install_plex.sh
+    chmod +x /tmp/install_plex.sh

+    /tmp/install_plex.sh <PLEX_DEV> <PLEX_MNT>

+Replace `<PLEX_DEV>` and `<PLEX_MNT>` with the block device and mountpoint you will be using. e.g. it should look something like

+    /tmp/install_plex.sh /dev/sda2 /mnt/plex

+After install, you can access plex from a plex media player app or from a web browser by going to `${ROUTER_IP}:32400/web` (e.g., `192.168.1.1:32400/web`)